qhmed67/Flowify/README.md

 ## 🚀 Overview

-**Flowify** is a powerful, standalone Flutter application that leverages **DeepSeek R1 AI** (via OpenRouter) to generate professional flowcharts from natural language descriptions, code snippets, or programming problems.
-With native Flutter rendering and intelligent layout algorithms, Flowify delivers crisp, interactive diagrams without any WebView dependencies.
+**Flowify** is a powerful, mobile-first Flutter application that leverages **DeepSeek R1 AI** (via OpenRouter) to generate professional flowcharts from natural language descriptions, code snippets, or programming problems.
+With native Flutter rendering and intelligent layout algorithms, Flowify delivers crisp, interactive diagrams optimized for Android and iOS devices.

 ### 💡 Key Features